 The Kiev program provided an inside look into Google Cloud and Machine Learning.
 Participants got the opportunity to hear tech talks from senior engineers and participate in hands-on workshops, including how to build, analyze, and improve TensorFlow models, how to utilize the Kubernetes API, how to deploy a Cloud Function, and how to build an image analysis app.

 "The event was really interesting and useful for me, I am proud that I visited it and had the opportunity to have a conversation with interesting people from Google and from other companies.
 Thanks for a good time :)”

-This Miami program highlighted the tools and infrastructure side of Google, where engineers build software that empowers teams to develop and deliver high quality apps, products, and services.
+The technical Miami program highlighted the tools and infrastructure side of Google, where engineers build software that empowers teams to develop and deliver high quality apps, products, and services.
 Participants had the opportunity to mingle with Googlers and participate in a fireside chats, to panel discussions, and tech talks.

 “I would like to see events like this one more often in the area to get us more involved in the tech field in an area that is mostly tourism, business and marketing.
 I appreciate the opportunity Google is creating for locals in Miami.”